 What do you put on your face after nose strip?

 After removing a nose strip you will find your skin would feel sensitive so it is best to avoid using anything containing high percentages of AHAs and BHAs as this can be too much for the skin and result in a number of problems, from redness to breakouts.
-That doesn’t however mean you can’t apply anything to the skin that can help keep it clean and clear, opt for ingredients that are non-comedogenic, meaning they will not clog the pores.
+That doesn’t however mean you can’t apply anything to the skin that can help keep it clean and clear.
+It's best to opt for ingredients that are non-comedogenic, meaning they will not clog the pores.
 Hydrating skin favourites such as hyaluronic acid can help moisturise the skin and give the complexion a boost, especially after using a nose or pore strip as this removes any barrier of debris blocking the way for nourishing ingredients to absorb into the skin helping you see result quicker.

 How do I prepare my skin for a pore strip?

-This is really dependant on the type of skin you have as the level of ingredients should be considered carefully to ensure you do not overwork the skin and cause any unwanted reactions.
 For oily skin types it is best to cleanse the skin before using a gel-like formula that is not foaming (the foam can strip the skin of all vital oil needed to keep it remaining healthy and comfortable) As for dry skin, before considering to use any type of nose strip, you must consult a dermatologist or skin professional to establish whether your skin would be happy for you to use any.
 As effective as these products can be for oily and blemish-prone skin types they can be too harsh for those with a dry and sensitive skin type.

 Top tips of preparing your skin for a pore strip: